-Section II of the WP29 Guidelines on personal data breach notification gives more details of when a controller can be considered to have "become aware" of a breach.
+Section II of the Article 29 Working Party Guidelines on personal data breach notification gives more details of when a controller can be considered to have 'become aware' of a breach.

-What information must a breach notification to the supervisory authority contain?
+What information must a breach notification to the ICO contain?

-When reporting a breach, the GDPR says you must provide:
+When reporting a breach, the UK GDPR says you must provide:

-- a description of the nature of the personal data breach including, where possible: - the categories and approximate number of individuals concerned; and - the categories and approximate number of personal data records concerned; - the name and contact details of the data protection officer (if your organisation has one) or other contact point where more information can be obtained; - a description of the likely consequences of the personal data breach; and - a description of the measures taken, or proposed to be taken, to deal with the personal data breach, including, where appropriate, the measures taken to mitigate any possible adverse effects.
+- a description of the nature of the personal data breach including, where possible: - the categories and approximate number of individuals concerned; and - the categories and approximate number of personal data records concerned; - the name and contact details of the data protection officer (if your organisation has one) or other contact point where more information can be obtained; - a description of the likely consequences of the personal data breach; and - a description of the measures taken, or proposed to be taken, to deal with the personal data breach and, where appropriate, of the measures taken to mitigate any possible adverse effects.